AI4WORK-Project/sliding-work-sharing/README.md

 - if the queue is short and the truck is near its front, it can be automatically prioritized
 - if the queue is long and the truck is near its end, a human needs to be involved in the decision

 Note: To test the implemented rules, you can pass different input parameters to the application and observe the outcomes.
-Just modify the values for the `inputParameters` in the above mentioned [Example Request](#example-request).
+Just modify the values for the `slidingDecisionInputParameters` in the above mentioned [Example Request](#example-request).